trong-le/aries-activity-typeform-source/README.md

 Typeform is a web-based platform where users can create online forms.
 Users will then be able to monitor and track answers associated with each form.

 ##Methods
-This integration has one method that can be called:
+This integration has one method that is called by default.

 ###1) Get Typeform Data
-Returns the question and responses of the given UID, or unique identifier, of the typeform or all typeforms.
+`getTypeformData` - Returns the question and responses of the given UID, or unique identifier, of the typeform or all typeforms.
 Returned format will be an array of objects.
 Each object are questions/answer pairs for each user

 ##Configuration